 The exposure to funds classified as "bond and/or money market", which may not exceed 10%, will be aimed at helping to achieve the Compartment's objective.
-On an incidental basis, the Compartment may also invest its cash in money market funds.
+On an incidental basis, the Compartment may also invest in money market funds for treasury purposes.